Blackstone to buy GE's property assets in Japan for $1.6 billion

-Tokyo Blackstone Group LP, the world's largest private equity investor in real estate, said it will buy residential assets in Japan from General Electric Co (GE)'s property unit in a deal worth more than 190 billion yen ($1.6 billion), Japan's largest property deal this year.
+Tokyo Blackstone Group LP (BX.N), the world's largest private equity investor in real estate, said it will buy residential assets in Japan from General Electric Co (GE)'s property unit in a deal worth more than 190 billion yen ($1.6 billion), Japan's largest property deal this year.

 Blackstone will buy more than 10,000 apartment units in 200 properties in Japan's largest cities including Tokyo, Osaka and Nagoya, the buyout fund said in a statement.